The Bankrate promise

 Yes, you can pay back a parent PLUS loan early without penalties.
 For example, you can decide to make multiple parent PLUS loan payments per month, make one payment per month at an increased amount or make a lump-sum payoff to get out of student debt faster.

 If you don’t repay your parent PLUS loan, you’ll lose access to future federal student aid, deferment plans and more.
-Loans in default (which happens after 270 days of nonpayment) are reported to the credit bureaus, and you might also face legal implications for nonpayment.
+Loans in default (which happens after 270 days of nonpayment) are reported to the credit bureaus, and you might also face legal consequences for nonpayment.

 Parent PLUS loans can be useful if your child has maxed out their student aid and has no other alternative to lower the cost of their education (e.g., attending a more affordable school).
 However, parent PLUS loans can derail your own life goals, like saving for retirement, paying off your mortgage or living the lifestyle you’ve always imagined for yourself.
 Before taking out a loan, understand the extra cost you’ll pay in interest and make a plan for repayment so you’re not taken by surprise.